pvtl-pre/tap-workshop-builder/README.md

-# Tap Workshop Builder
+# TAP Workshop Builder

 This project was built to make [TAP Made Simple](https://github.com/pvtl-pre/tap-made-simple/), easier to consume for classroom-like settings.

 ## Goals and Audience

 Building workshops can be a time consuming process.
 Workshops should be independent of the day-to-day infrastructure the set of users are accustomed to, in order to lessen the prerequisites required.
-Tap Workshop Builder utilizes Azure to build infrastructure for a variable set users, all with their own jump servers, in order for them to work through the lab modules of [TAP Made Simple](https://github.com/pvtl-pre/tap-made-simple/).
+TAP Workshop Builder utilizes Azure to build infrastructure for a variable set users, all with their own jump servers, in order for them to work through the lab modules of [TAP Made Simple](https://github.com/pvtl-pre/tap-made-simple/).

 ## Required CLIs, Plugins and Accounts